i5k/i5k.github.io/_pages/QandA.md

 # How do I get started learning computational biology?

-These are many free resources available that cover a variety of topics from learning command line to best practices.
-Some resources cited below may have a fee associated with some proportion of their offerings or required in order to gain official certification.
+Here is a sampling of the many free resources available that cover a variety of topics from learning command line operations to best practices for both coding and data analysis.
+Some resources cited below may have a fee associated with some proportion of their offerings or require a fee in order to gain official certification.

 [Intro to Unix Command Line](http://www.hpc.iastate.edu/guides/unix-introduction)
 <br>This website has a short Unix introduction and eight tutorials (see the left side bar) that walk through numerous useful command line methods.